 - Selected plan (PPO Plan or PPO Savings)

 - Enrollment tier (which indicates which or how many family members are on the plan.
 The tiers include individual; two-person; parent & child(ren); and family).

 - Use of in-network or out-of-network health care providers.
 Out-of-network providers will cost more.

-With both the PPO Blue and PPO Savings plans, once the deductible has been met for the year, Penn State pays 90 percent of claims and faculty and staff pay the remaining 10 percent.
+With both the PPO Plan and PPO Savings Plan, once the deductible has been met for the year, Penn State pays 90 percent of claims and faculty and staff pay the remaining 10 percent.

 When a person’s coinsurance payments reach the out-of-pocket maximum for that year, any remaining claims for that year are paid by Penn State at 100 percent.

 A copayment is a fixed payment that a plan member pays each time they (or family members covered by their plan) receive medical care.
 Copayments do not count toward deductibles.
-The PPO Blue plan has copayments, while the PPO Savings plan only has deductibles and coinsurance.
+The PPO Plan has copayments, while the PPO Savings Plan only has deductibles and coinsurance.